mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

 ```

 ***# WHAT DO YOU MEAN WITH THE FOLLOWING PARAGRAPH?
 BIT CONFUSED BY WHAT YOU MEAN BY JUST COPIED AS IS.
 ISN'T EVERYTHING COPIED AS IS? [yass] It's the variable that is copied into a shared memeory I'm going to add some explanation ***

-If you remember correctly, when we first presented the trusted and untrusted sections ([here](./trusted-vs-untrusted-impl.md)), we talked about parameter boundary.
+If we remember correctly, when we first presented the [trusted and untrusted sections](./trusted-vs-untrusted-impl.md), we talked about parameter boundary.
 But up until know we only talked about the `in` boundary.
 But the `in` boundary only copies the value of the pointer that has been given.
 To pass in a value that must be modified by the enclave we use the `out` boundary.
 This Figure from the intel WhitePaper explains how it works more precisely :
 ![Inbound and Outbound boundaries](../assets/outbound_inbound.png)